Sizaria06/Symphonic-AI---THE-ML-based-Orchestra/README.md

 Symphonic AI

-Symphonic AI allows you to conduct a virtual orchestra using only your web browser and webcam.
+Symphonic AI is a virtual orchestra using only your web browser and webcam.
 It uses [PoseNet] to detect body movements and [Tone.js] for real-time orchestral sound playback.
 Move your hands to control the tempo and play an interactive symphony!

 🚀 Features